 By Gary Hill – A partner had a client who lost 10 years’ worth of contacts through a simple, everyday malicious attack.
-Keep reading to see how this disastrous loss ended up earning the partner a 40% increase in profits, and get an inside look at the solution making it all possible.
+Keep reading to see how this disastrous loss ended up earning the partner a 40% increase in profits by having an O365 Protection solution.

 The client received an email from what appeared to be Microsoft indicating that their password had expired, and they needed to update it by clicking a link.
 Sure, a lot of folks know not to click these types of links, but there are also a lot that don’t.
 Making this risk even worse is that many users don’t have the software in place to protect against these types of frequent attacks.
 Unfortunately, once the attack has happened, there’s no turning back and the consequences are much more expensive than the backup tool clients should already have in place.